swapins/AI-Image-Backend/README.md

 - **GET /api/images**: Get a list of uploaded and generated images.
 - **GET /api/images/{id}/download**: Download a generated image by ID.

-Ensure proper authentication is implemented for all routes.
+Ensure proper authentication is implemented for all routes, supports Sanctum, API key, And No Auth for Demo.

 ## Database Design
 The database consists of the following key tables: